efdevcon/pretix-eth-payment-plugin/README.md

 For Devconnect 2025, the plugin was rewritten to use [Daimo Pay](https://pay.daimo.com), providing any-chain checkout and automatic refunds.
 See [DIP-64](https://forum.devcon.org/t/dip-64-universal-checkout-for-devcon-nect/5346).

 For Devcon 8, the plugin was rebuilt from scratch by [Didier Krux](https://github.com/didierkrux) with two payment modes: direct WalletConnect checkout (user pays gas) and x402 gasless (relayer pays gas for stablecoins).
 All crypto logic now lives natively in the Pretix plugin — no external database (Supabase retired), no vendor dependency (Daimo Pay removed).
 Smart wallet support (ERC-1271, ERC-6492, ERC-4337) was added for both payment paths.
 The devcon-next frontend proxies to the plugin via Pretix API tokens.

+Ahead of the Devcon 8 launch the scope was narrowed to WalletConnect direct-send as the sole crypto path, with the x402 gasless flow disabled (routes commented out, code retained) pending a security review.
+In parallel, a fiat layer was added on top of Pretix's Stripe plugin: per-item crypto-vs-card pricing (`fiat_price_usd` / `fiat_disabled` item metadata), a card-price markup applied as a payment fee, dual-currency price display across the shop/cart/voucher-redeem pages, and Safe (multisig) support for the WalletConnect flow.